ELGUAPOLIFE/Custom-CSS-for-Vivaldi-Browser-Tab-bar-auto-collapse-or-expand-on-hover/README.md

 ⚙️ Settings
 1. Hide Address bar by unchecking "Show Address Bar"
 2. Settings-> Appearance-> Menu-> Menu Position-> Vivaldi Button ( If you want a customizable menu button , make one with command chain)
-3. I prefer tab bar on left and panel on right
+3. I prefer Tab Bar on left and Panel on right.
+4. Uncheck Transparent Tab Bar if your Tab Bar is at left side.